NicolasRisso/Shop-Prototype/README.md

 # Shop-Prototype
 Here's a simple yet functional shop prototype developed in Unity, focusing on showcasing mechanics and potential interactions.

+Purchase new items from the shop with the Coin icon, facilitated by a uniquely code generated UI.
+Following this, replenish your supplies to ensure NPCs can continue purchasing your clothing.
+Repeat this process until you amass wealth :^)

 Developed by: Nicolas Pereira Risso Vieira

 Used Assets: